cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - Sender and receiver addresses
 - Amount or data being transferred
-- Digital signature to verify authenticity Transactions are first broadcast to the network and stored in the mempool -- a collection of unconfirmed transactions awaiting inclusion in a block.
+- Digital signature to verify authenticity Transactions are first broadcast to the network and stored in the mempool (or global mempool) -- a collection of unconfirmed transactions awaiting inclusion in a block.

 \